Knee replacement: Experienced specialists, doctors and clinics in Germany, Switzerland & Austria

 Every knee prosthesis consists of three parts: thigh part, lower leg part and a plastic-based coating on shin part.

 The thigh component usually consists of a metal compound and replaces the worn surfaces of the femur.
 The lower leg portion is made of titanium and replaces the worn portions of the tibia.
 This is then followed by the plastic-based slide bearing made of polyethylene, which artificially replaces the joint gap.
 Optionally, the posterior surface of the kneecap can be removed and replaced with a metal.
 However, this fourth component is rarely used.

-Every knee prosthesis must be anchored in human bone.
+Every knee replacement or prosthesis must be anchored in human bone.
 Only then enough stability is provided.
-Depending on the degree of deterioration of the bone and its quality as well as physical activity, health and age of the patient, a physician can resort to three types of anchorages: cemented, cementless or hybrid prostheses.
+Depending on the degree of bone deterioration and its quality as well as physical activity, health and age of the patient, a physician can resort to three types of anchorages: cemented, cementless, or hybrid prostheses.

 Cemented prosthesis: With this technique, the knee joint is anchored to human bone with bone cement.
 The cement consists of polymethylmethacrylate.
 This type of stabilization is the most commonly practiced one and is used when the patient’s bone quality is greatly reduced.
 The advantage here is that the knee joint becomes fully recovered quickly after surgery.